necto-pro/omni-sdk/packages/core/README.md

 ## Templates

-We've built [templates](https://ai-sdk.dev/docs/introduction#templates) that include AI SDK integrations for different use cases, providers, and frameworks.
+We've built templates that include Omni SDK integrations for different use cases, providers, and frameworks.
 You can use these templates to get started with your AI-powered application.

 ## Community

-The AI SDK community can be found on [GitHub Discussions](https://github.com/vercel/ai/discussions) where you can ask questions, voice ideas, and share your projects with other people.
+The Omni SDK community can be found on [GitHub Discussions](https://github.com/omni-stack/sdk/discussions) where you can ask questions, voice ideas, and share your projects with other people.

 ## Contributing

-Contributions to the AI SDK are welcome and highly appreciated.
-However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/vercel/ai/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to AI SDK.
+Contributions to the Omni SDK are welcome and highly appreciated.
+However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/omni-stack/sdk/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to Omni SDK.

 ## Authors

-This library is created by [Vercel](https://vercel.com) and [Next.js](https://nextjs.org) team members, with contributions from the [Open Source Community](https://github.com/vercel/ai/graphs/contributors).
+This library is a fork of the [Vercel AI SDK](https://github.com/vercel/ai) created by [Vercel](https://vercel.com) and [Next.js](https://nextjs.org) team members, with contributions from the [Open Source Community](https://github.com/vercel/ai/graphs/contributors).

+The Omni SDK extends the original AI SDK with additional features and is maintained by the Omni Stack team.